Charlestown Gang: The Charlestown–Somerville War

 During a party at Salisbury Beach on Labor Day weekend 1961, Georgie McLaughlin made an advance on the girlfriend of Alexander "Bobo" Petricone, a member of the Somerville Winter Hill Gang.
 McLaughlin was subsequently beaten unconscious by Somerville gangsters and dumped outside Anna Jaques Hospital in Newburyport.
-Bernie McLaughlin then visited Winter Hill Gang leader McLean at his headquarters, the Tap Royal Bar in the Winter Hill neighborhood of Somerville, and demanded that he hand over the members of the gang who beat his brother, to which McLean refused.
+Bernie McLaughlin then visited Winter Hill Gang leader McLean at his headquarters, the Tap Royal Bar in the Winter Hill neighborhood of Somerville, and demanded that he hand over the members of the gang who beat his brother, which McLean refused to do.

 In the early hours of October 30, 1961, Bernie and Georgie McLaughlin and another unidentified man were planting a car bomb on the undercarriage of McLean's automobile, which was parked outside his home, when the sleeping McLean was awakened by his barking dog.
 McLean chased off the three Charlestown gangsters by firing at them with a Luger pistol, and found five sticks of dynamite attached to his car.
 The following afternoon, McLean and two accomplices tracked down Bernie McLaughlin as he collected loan sharking debts and shot him dead in front of over a hundred witnesses outside the Morning Glory Café in Charlestown's City Square.

 In early 1962, the McLaughlin Gang bombed the unoccupied car of Petricone's wife, prompting him to flee Boston.
 Afterwards, there was a lull in hostilities between the Charlestown and Winter Hill gangs as McLean was sentenced to two years in prison.
 Although he was arrested for McLaughlin's murder, the charge was dismissed when witnesses refused to testify, and he was convicted of weapons offenses.

 The corrupt Federal Bureau of Investigation (FBI) agent H. Paul Rico aligned with the Charlestown Mob's Somerville rivals after he heard Georgie and "Punchy" McLaughlin make disparaging remarks on an illegal wiretap.
 The McLaughlins accused Rico of having a homosexual threesome with his bosses, J. Edgar Hoover and Clyde Tolson, and referred to the FBI men as "fags".
 "Punchy" McLaughlin also threatened the brother of Dennis Condon, Rico's FBI partner.
 Rico began leaking information to the Winter Hill Gang which allowed them to track down members of the McLaughlin Gang.

 At a christening party in Boston's Roxbury neighborhood on March 15, 1964, Georgie McLaughlin was involved in a drunken argument with another partygoer who had spoken fondly of McLean.
 McLaughlin returned to the party after leaving to retrieve a gun, and fatally shot another man, bank teller William "Billy" Sheriden, in error.